In May, Pratt Institute School of Architecture established a memorial fund in Bill's honor. A

 Bill was singular.
 And what made him most singular perhaps were all the Bills that made up who he was.
 Off the top of my head, I know of at least a dozen different permutations of the mercurial, ebullient Bill Menking.
 Here are a few of them, in no particular order.

-Bill was, if nothing else, a great student of architecture.
+Scholar Bill Bill was, if nothing else, a great student of architecture.
 Like some great students, Bill was a great scholar.
 Like all great scholars, Bill was also, inevitably, an expert.
 In his case, in the post-war Florentine radical avant-garde (Superstudio, Archizoom, et al.), was a specialist subject that held Bill’s interest and led him to produce a series of excellent publications and exhibitions in New York and elsewhere.

-Bill was too wise to be cynical and too zany to fully inhabit his insider status.
+Insider/Outsider Bill Bill was too wise to be cynical and too zany to fully inhabit his insider status.
 I always felt that what was most charming about Bill was his relentless optimism, his fan-like love of the field.
 Bill was simultaneously urbane and goofy, incisive and disarming, worldly and somehow also always decent and kind.
 He managed to maintain enough of himself in the game to remain an outsider, but, really, Bill was the ultimate insider.

-Bill, I suspect, disliked the sorts of affectations and caprices that float around the architectural community.
+Prankster Bill Bill, I suspect, disliked the sorts of affectations and caprices that float around the architectural community.
 He poked fun at them mercilessly and loved to endlessly stir the pot.
 He did so less out of contempt for arrogance and more as a public service to humble the over-privileged and over-rated in our field.

-Bill was always intrigued by good architecture, always supportive of visionary work.
+Enthusiast Bill Bill was always intrigued by good architecture, always supportive of visionary work.
 He supported anything public-facing, like the urban design competitions that we ran at SCI-Arc with Sam Lubell in the late 2000s.
 I don’t think there was an architectural event in L.A. that Bill missed when he was in town, and when he was in town, his emails and texts inviting as many people as he could rally to AN events were sweet and unfaltering.

-Bill also supported my efforts to re-think architectural education a few years ago, running a piece that introduced an effort of mine to start a new sort of school.
+Mensch Bill Bill also supported my efforts to re-think architectural education a few years ago, running a piece that introduced an effort of mine to start a new sort of school.
 He also ran a thoughtfully critical response by my colleague and friend Todd Gannon.
 This was the fair-minded thing to do.
 Bill then joined our Board of Advisors and was even in his praise and fair in his criticisms.
 Bill was clearly a mensch.

-Bill had a penetrating vision of architectural media that few quite fully understood.
+Innovator Bill Bill had a penetrating vision of architectural media that few quite fully understood.
 He was a savant.
 Bill understood—a full decade before others—that digital media did not spell out the end of architectural journalism as we knew it, but was instead a new beginning.
 He saw a future for writing about our profession and then, with the remarkable Diana Darling, he went out and built it.
 The Architect’s Newspaper is a testament to Bill’s vision and he will live on through it.

 You will be very, very missed.